renaissance-publishing/renaissance/content/chapters/26-items.md

 ### Minor Items

-A *minor* item is an item of little cost&mdash;worth tracking, but only if you have limited funds.
+A *minor* item is an item of little cost — worth tracking, but only if you have limited funds.

-Most minor items are intended to be *single, useful items*&mdash;things that are worth keeping track of, but that aren't very important to how your character is defined.
+Most minor items are intended to be *single, useful items* — things that are worth keeping track of, but that aren't very important to how your character is defined.

 Like trivial items, it is often a better idea to purchase a skill kit than to purchase a minor item separately: a tent, knapsack and bedroll could be presumed to be included in a *Survival* Skill Kit, for example.